 User registration and verification

 To use the FIDO process, each user requires an authenticator.
 This can be a special hardware token but also a smartphone equipped with a fingerprint sensor.
 The user environment also includes the FIDO client, which allows the authenticator to communicate with the FIDO server.
 The server itself is part of the infrastructure of the online service in question.
 Asymmetric public/private key encryption plays an essential role in this process.
 During registration, the authenticator creates a new key pair.
-The public key is held by the provider, and the private key is kept on the user’s authenticator.
-The device can also detect that the public key can only be used by the domain of the participating online provider.
+The provider holds the public key, and the private key is kept on the user’s authenticator.
+The device can also detect that the domain of the participating online provider can only use the public key.
 During the login procedure, the public key is compared with the private key, and registration is only successful if they match.

 Only available as a twin pack: privacy and security